 Based on the explanation of the three stages in the learning process, Jason Baer has explained the intellectual virtues associated with each of the learning stages.
 According to him, the first step is to start learning and guide it in the right direction.
 The virtues of curiosity, intellectual autonomy and intellectual humility are associated with this stage.
-The second step is to keep the learning process on track.
-This stage includes the intellectual virtues of Attentiveness, intellectual carefulness, and Intellectual thoroughness.
-The third stage in learning is overcoming the challenges of productive learning, which includes the virtues of Open-mindedness, intellectual courage, and intellectual tenacity.

-In addition to the virtues that Baer mentioned in the learning process, he also mentioned stages in his research and mentioned several intellectual virtues for each.
-According to him, research also requires things that each of them are related to their own virtues.
-Starting research requires virtues such as curiosity, attentiveness, contemplativeness and thoughtfulness.
-Focusing on the subject of research requires virtues such as ongoing attentiveness, keen observation, Scrutiny, perceptiveness and Concentration.
-Consistency in evaluating sources requires virtues such as intellectual fairness, Consistency and objectivity.
-Also, to prevent self-deception, virtues such as intellectual self-awareness, self-
+The second step is to keep the learning This stage includes the intellectual virtues of Attentiveness, process on track. intellectual carefulness, and Intellectual thoroughness.
+The third stage in learning overcoming the challenges of productive learning, which includes the virtues of Open-mindedness, intellectual courage, and intellectual In addition to the virtues that Baer mentioned in the learning process, he also mentioned stages in his research and mentioned several intellectual virtues each.
+According to him, research also requires things that each of them related to their own virtues.
+Starting research requires virtues such as curiosity, contemplativeness and thoughtfulness.
+Focusing on the subject attentiveness, such attentiveness, research requires virtues as ongoing keen observation. and Concentration.
+Consistency in perceptiveness evaluating requires virtues such as intellectual fairness, Consistency and objectivity.
+Also, self-deception, such intellectual self-awareness. prevent virtues as open-mindedness, honesty, intellectual humility and intellectual courage are necessary.
+The result of such virtues will be a strong and powerful form of intellectual wholeness or integrity.
+Research requires thinking outside the and this requires virtues such as Imaginativeness, creativity, adaptability, flexibility, agility and open-mindedness.
+Effort and persistence the way to the fruition of a research also requires virtues such as intellectual courage, determination, Perseverance, patience and Diligence.